Mar 02 2009

 I entered a completely different universe when I started graduate school.
 I wasn’t quite ready for the level of art theory and intellectualism that spewed the halls of Cranbrook.
 I simply couldn’t get what I was doing to fit neatly into any of the current post-modern theories.
 I hadn’t developed enough artspeak to defend my thoughts about what I was doing through my art.
 My ideas about “art, nature, and personal archetype” seemed nakedly naive, and I felt completely vulnerable when faced with critique dialogue.
 I can’t say I produced my best work at that time, as I felt too vulnerable express myself fully.
 It was only later that some of my chains fell off and I’ve started to really step into my own identity.

 So what does all of this have to do with the tough economy?
 Well, it’s hard to feel courageous about creating art in an economy that few of us have faith will be able to support us.
-I spend a lot more time in front of a computer these days than I do in front of a canvas (or plexi, panel, or whatever substrate I’m working on).
-And let me tell you, I know it is sapping the life out of me.
 This is a bit of a confessional post, but sharing my feelings helps me to exorcise my fears when I’m in the midst of a non-creative slump.
 I have stagnant months where it’s very difficult for me to create because I’m too preoccupied with doing the things that are more reliable for paying bills (especially in the winter, when the bills are higher, and my basement studio is a cold and unwelcoming place).
 For me, it’s always better to express something than to silently allow these feelings to grow.

 One response so far